 An exploration of theoretical foundations of group counseling and group work, group dynamics, characteristics of effective group leaders, approaches to group formation, including recruiting, screening, and selecting members, types of groups, and ethical and cultural considerations.
-Students will participate as group members and a group leaders.
+Students will participate as group members and as a group leader.